 - Anesthesiology News published, “Anesthesiologists Take Lead as Ketamine Clinics Proliferate” in December 2015

 - Thomas Insel M.D., Director of the National Institute of Mental Health (NIMH) stated, “Recent data suggest that ketamine, given intravenously, might be the most important breakthrough in antidepressant treatment in decades.”

 Why Choose Ketamine Clinics of Los Angeles

 Ketamine Clinics of Los Angeles provides Ketamine Therapy for PTSD in a clean, state-of-the-art facility.
 Our highly qualified and compassionate staff work with Dr. Mandel to tailor a treatment plan that best meets your needs.
-Dr. Mandel and our team have administered over 3,000 infusions to over 600 patients to date.
+At Ketamine Clinics, we have administered more infusions than most other facilities in the world.
 We understand the unique needs of PTSD sufferers — especially military veterans, abuse survivors, and other individuals who have survived any type of traumatic experience that still has an impact on their lives today.
 We are here to help.

 Fill out the contact form below or call us at (310) 270-0625 for a free phone-consultation with one of our specialists.